Statewide Science Community of Practice

 A Blueprint for Action for Equitable Science Education: Initial Steps for Coordinated, Systemic Reform offers a starting point for systemic K–12 science education reform in California by identifying state-specific priorities for enacting equitable science education and providing a series of actions for implementation.
 The priorities recommend shifts in policy and practice, and were developed collectively by the science community of practice and a larger coalition of science educators and professional organizations who will work together in 2022 and beyond to ensure our K–12 system delivers high-quality, NGSS-aligned, culturally and linguistically responsive science learning experiences in equal measure to all students in our state.
 Read the Blueprint and email firstname.lastname@example.org to get involved!

 The Science Community of Practice (CoP) spent the fall of 2021 collaborating to answer the National Academies of Science, Engineering and Medicine’s Call to Action for Science Education to realize a vision for equitable K-12 science education in California.
 In early October, a coalition of Science CoP leaders and other statewide science advocates convened at the Exploratorium to draft a blueprint for action in service to this vision.
-Click on the program to view links to the day’s materials; we will publish the blueprint on the site in December 2021!
+Click on the program to view links to the day’s materials.

 In 2020-21, CAPMSE’s Science CoP partnered with the Exploratorium Teacher Institute to facilitate Realizing the NGSS Shifts in K-12 Distance, Hybrid, and In-Person Classrooms, a virtual professional learning series to support K-12 science educators to embody the instructional and pedagogical shifts necessary for authentic and meaningful NGSS classrooms in distance and in-person learning environments.
 Eleven teams of regional and county science leads, K-12 teachers, and district coaches and TOSAs collaborated to examine how to teach phenomena in distance settings and discuss widely applicable pedagogical strategies and resources for science and distance learning.
 Participating educators joined grade level and job-alike groups to plan for and implement their learning with students.
 For artifacts from the year-long series, see here and here